 The two case counties are similar concerning the organizational structure and administration, except for establishing provincial organizations and departments in Ormiyeh, which naturally influence the county's capacity and capability.
 Moreover, Ormiyeh is more experienced than Boukan with regard to the official organizations -they have been established in Boukan, since 1999.
 In public section also there are more public institutions relative to Boukan.
 Since Ormiyeh is the province center, there are many private institutions and technical committees.
 From the social viewpoint, the social and cultural differences -in tribal, religious, lingual and historical aspects- of the two counties are distinct.
 Therefore, studying the two counties from the viewpoints of the institutional capacity and its relations with development would explain many problems, specifically the effects of the centralized structure of the Iran on the regional and local capacities.
-Therefore, in this research we have studied the institutional capacity in the two counties and its relation with the sustainable development based on the regional governance theory.
+Therefore, in this research we have studied the institutional capacity in the two counties and its relation with the sustainable development and explaining the institutional framework, institutional capacity, status of various institutions and their relation with the sustainable development based on the regional governance theory.